sourcecred/docs/docs/api/documentation.md

 title: API Docs
 description: SourceCred API Documentation for our NPM package library.
 ---

-We plan to have more detailed documentation in the future, but for now, check out this Observable Notebook for tips on how to use our library in your 3rd-Party integrations.
+Work In Progress API documentation: https://api.sourcecred.io/

-https://observablehq.com/@sourcecred/api-tutorial
+Observable Notebook for tips on how to use our library in your 3rd-Party integrations: https://observablehq.com/@sourcecred/api-tutorial

 If you are interested in creating your own Plugin to funnel new kinds of data